 Evolving Health Tracker

-We have heard from patients that Health Tracker is easy-to-use and that it helps patients feel more connected to their caregivers.
-The conversion rate for first-time check-in is ~60%, compared to ~20% for the legacy product.
-The design for standardized symptom-grading has supported data precision, and is allowing us to scale the product for clinical studies.
+Patients say that Health Tracker makes them feel more connected to their caregivers, and it is their preferred method for reporting symptoms.
+The conversion rate for first-time check-in is ~70%, compared to ~20% for the legacy product.
+In a survey sent after first-time check-in, 99% of patients reported Health Tracker was easy-to-use.
+The design for standardized symptom-grading increased data precision, allowing us to scale Health Tracker to our first clinical study.

 The new Health Tracker design is accessible and user-friendly.

 I audited existing patterns and user flows, looking for ways to reduce complexity and improve the experience.
 This phase helps uncover the paths a user can take.
 This helped me plan the interface and content needs.

 I created wireframes and prototypes to test ideas based on findings from user flow studies.
 Low fidelity clickthroughs were created during discovery, ideation, and early user testing.
 High-fidelity clickthroughs were created for rapid-iteration testing to help decisions for interactions and final content

 Consistency is a company-wide challenge.
 I used my work as the foundation for building a new, patient-facing design system that is accessible and user-centered.

 We quickly adapted Health Tracker to solve for more use cases, such as clinical studies and symptom monitoring for COVID-19.
 I built interaction maps to show how our reusable design patterns and interactions work for each experience.